Online Nutrition Coach

 Professional Bio

-Heather Carey is a nutritionist, whole foods chef and speaker.
-She helps women make significant shifts in their health and weight through nutrition coaching, kitchen coaching and cooking instruction in her teaching kitchen, The Green Palette Kitchen.
-Heather received her master’s degree from New York University, one of the top schools in the country for clinical nutrition and received a chef’s certification from The Natural Gourmet Institute, the premier cooking school for health supportive cooking.
-Heather was recently chosen to be part of the “Fairfield 25”, a group of the most giving, most interesting and most talented individuals in Fairfield, CT.
+Heather holds a Master’s degree from New York University, one of the top institutions in the country for clinical nutrition, and a chef’s certification from The Natural Gourmet Institute, the premier cooking school for health-supportive cooking.
+She was also chosen to be part of the “Fairfield 25”, a group of the most giving, interesting, and talented individuals in Fairfield, CT.

 Heather’s Credentials